rs/rest-layer/README.md

 }
 ```

-In the example above, the document did not validate so the request has been rejected with description of the errors for each fields.
+In the example above, the document did not validate so the request was rejected with description of the errors for each fields.

 ### Nullable Values